-Stent placement is a procedure that places a small tube called a stent inside a blood vessel or passageway in the body in order to keep it open.
-People may have stent placement in a narrowed artery, such as those leading to the heart or in the neck, or to open a narrowed airway.
+Stent placement is a procedure that places a small tube or stent inside a blood vessel or passageway in the body in order to keep it open.

 Stents can allow people to breathe more easily or allow blood and other fluids to continue flowing freely through the body.